Dalali07/university-fee-payment-system-ba-case-study/README.md

 ## Overview

-A self-initiated Business Analyst case study focused on analysing and improving the university student fee payment process.
+A self-initiated Business Analyst case study focused on analysing and improving a university student fee payment process.

 The project examines the current AS-IS process, identifies key process gaps, and proposes a TO-BE process supported by a centralized University Fee Payment System (UFPS).

 ## Business Problem

 The current fee payment process involves manual coordination between students and the Finance Department.

-Students may have difficulty checking their exact fee dues, while Finance staff manually verify payment proofs and update payment records.
+Students may have difficulty checking their exact fee dues and payment status, while Finance staff manually verify payment proofs and update payment records.

-This can result in delayed payment confirmation, fragmented tracking, and additional administrative effort.
+This can lead to delayed payment confirmation, fragmented tracking, and additional administrative effort.

 ## BA Approach

-The case study covers:
+The case study demonstrates:

 - Business problem analysis
 - Stakeholder identification